 Of a sample of 6 recordings (n = 6) per seasonal moment (N = 18), it was obtained a minimum averages in the frequency of 5086 Hz and in the intensity of 52 db, as well as a maximum averages in the frequency of 11,918 Hz and in the intensity of 73.1 db, these last in the Bay of Moín and surroundings.
 This magnitudes overlap with those of communication and echolocation of Cetaceans, mainly of Odontocetes, which can mask them and affect their communication and recognition of the environment.
 On the other hand, the frequencies are indicators of high persistence of ocean noise, and that could explain the absence of dolphin sightings in the Moin area.
-Though further research must be done, by extending the periods of sampling, recommendations for a proper management of ship traffic circulation in this extensive port area must be done.
-Also, the maximum values obtained were of 21,875 Hz and 105.5 db, in the T4 which corresponds to punctual activities such as dragging, hydraulic hammering, high speed motors, among others, which reinforce the necessity to monitoring and regulate the oceanic noise in this important port area.
+Though further research must be done, extending the periods of sampling.
+Also, the maximum values obtained were of 21,875 Hz and 105.5 db, in the T4 which corresponds to punctual activities such as dragging, hydraulic hammering, high speed motors, among others, which reinforce the necesity to monitoring and regulate the oceanic noise in this important port area.